 Within the keynote demos we saw that autonomous workspaces are, in principle, an evolution from rules-based automation flows that are defined by IT to context-based actions that are powered by data science and proactively maintain a desired state of the workspace, with little to no human intervention.
 In this article, I want to explain what this means and how we are bringing this vision to life in the VMware Anywhere Workspace platform.

 Why autonomous workspaces?

 Let’s start by understanding why we believe autonomous workspaces are the future work paradigm.
 Clearly, the shift to remote work in 2020 accelerated a long-term organizational change to a hybrid work model.
 Some workers have gone back to their work locations, but many remain remote.
-In fact, most U.S. companies indicate they are implementing or planning to implement a hybrid work model moving forward — a strategy that 80 percent of organizations agree will help attract diverse talent pools.
+To learn more about the state of hybrid work, read the results of our primary research report in which we surveyed 5,300 workers globally.

 However, implementing a hybrid work model also means new challenges for IT, with 98 percent of IT organizations expecting operational complexities.
 Legacy tooling and manual IT tasks result in sub-optimal experiences and poor security in supporting a distributed workforce.

 As a result, improving the IT organization’s operational efficiency has become a top IT priority for end-user computing teams.
 And this is where automation that is powered by data science — that is, autonomous workspaces — can help transform the IT workforce and achieve desired operational agility.

 What is VMware doing to help customers?

 While the autonomous workspaces vision is novel, the journey itself for VMware isn’t.
 In fact, the EUC team has progressively delivered IT solutions to reduce complexity and drive modernization.